newcleo-dev-team/lbh15/docs/source/learn_more.rst

 - :math:`h = c_p(T) \cdot T` is the specific enthalpy :math:`[J / kg]` of lead;
 - :math:`Q_{out}` is the dissipated heat in :math:`[W / m^3]`, that is kept constant throughout the entire simulation;
-- :math:`Q_{in}` is the heat load in :math:`[W / m^3]` that suddenly, during the simulation, undergoes a step variation; like an Heaviside function, the heat load initial value is kept constant till the instantaneous change, after which it reaches a constant positive value, as illustrated in the following picture:
+- :math:`Q_{in}` is the heat load in :math:`[W / m^3]` that suddenly, during the simulation, undergoes a step variation; like an Heaviside function, the heat load initial value is kept constant till the instantaneous change, after which it reaches a constant positive value, as illustrated in :numref:`timevsqin`.

+  .. _timevsqin:

   .. figure:: figures/time_Qin.png
     :width: 500
     :align: Center

     Time history of the heat load applied to the lead volume.

 Let suppose that the lead volume works in an environment where the creation of an Iron oxyde layer must be guaranteed on the bounding walls.
 This requires